 Develop the journal entries required when creating a partnership

-The journal entries required when forming a partnership, while similar in some respect to that of a sole proprietor, are a bit more complicated.
+The journal entries required when forming a partnership, while similar in some respect to those required of a sole proprietor, are a bit more complicated.
 The basic rules are best learned by example, as shown below:

 Bill Dewey owns and operates an accounting and tax service company.
 His friend, Frank Howe, owns and operates a book keeping firm.
 Both are sole proprietors.
-On January 1 they merged their companies to form the D & H partnership.
-Each of their respective sole proprietorship balance sheet accounts is shown below, just before forming the new partnership.
+On January 1, they merge their companies to form the D & H partnership.
+Their respective sole proprietorship balance sheet accounts—as they appeared just before forming the new partnership—are shown below: